 Scrabulous is back on Facebook, but with a new name and a different look.

-The Scrabble knockoff that was pulled from Facebook on Tuesday by its creators over a copyright and trademark dispute was brought back to life late Wednesday.
+The Scrabble knockoff that was pulled from Facebook by its creators over a copyright and trademark dispute was brought back to life late Wednesday.
 It's now called Wordscraper.

-Meanwhile, the official version of Scrabble for Facebook, which Electronic Arts created for Hasbro, is back online after what EA called a malicious attack that took the game down the same day Scrabulous was disabled by its developers, brothers Rajat and Jayant Agarwalla.
+Meanwhile, the official version of Scrabble for Facebook, which Electronic Arts Inc. created for Hasbro, is back online after what Redwood City, Calif.-based EA called a malicious attack that took the game down the same day Scrabulous was disabled by its developers, brothers Rajat and Jayant Agarwalla.

-Ironically, Scrabulous rekindled an long-forgotten interest in Hasbro's board game.
-"I hadn't played Scrabble for like 20 years," Kim said.
-"After I started playing Scrabulous, I bought the board game.
-Now I actually play Scrabble."
+Ironically, Scrabulous rekindled a long-forgotten interest in Hasbro's board game for Kim.
+"I hadn't played Scrabble for like 20 years," he said.
+"After I started playing Scrabulous, I bought the board game."